-They also want transaction to be verified through their private blockchain, because it eradicates certain errors that could happen if these transactions would happen in a more regular environment.
+They also want transactions to be verified through their private blockchain because it eradicates certain errors that could happen if these transactions would happen in a more regular environment.
 One possible error is human failure.
 Even if a blockchain is private, it will follow the protocol strictly and provide immutable results.

 Let’s say a company is producing screws that are used to build cars.
 The whole process from the beginning when a single screw is produced up to the moment when it is used to mount a certain part of a car in production can be tracked with blockchain technology.
 This includes, but is not limited to the transport of every single screw or batch of screws that have been produced.
 This is especially useful to improve supply chain management for the car manufacturer, but can also be used for different aspects.

 Another purpose is quality insurance.
 Because everything can be reliable tracked all errors can be reduced to their sources.
 In a regular industrial environment, not every single detail can be tracked reliably.
 With blockchain technology, robotics, AI and machine learning these things will certainly change in the future.
 Combined they are going to change the quality of all industry products and will bring cost-effectiveness to a new level.

 To answer this question in short: Yes, you can trust blockchain technology.
 This statement also comes with a caveat, because you can only trust a certain blockchain if you are capable of understanding the underlying protocol.